-- 68. (1) No person may establish or maintain, or assist in establishing or maintaining, a marketplace, clearing facility or trade repository in The Bahamas or conduct business on or with a marketplace, clearing facility or trade repository in The Bahamas other than one registered in accordance with this Act. - (2) Any person who contravenes subsection (1), commits an offence and shall be liable on summary conviction to a fine of up to \$150,000 or to imprisonment for two years or to both.
+- (1) No person shall - (a) establish or maintain, or assist in establishing or maintaining, a marketplace, clearing facility or trade repository in The Bahamas; or - (b) conduct business on or with a marketplace, clearing facility or trade repository in The Bahamas, other than one registered in accordance with this Act.

-PART VI
+(2) Any person who contravenes subsection (1), commits an offence and shall be liable on summary conviction to a fine not exceeding one hundred fifty thousand dollars or to imprisonment for two years or to both such fine and imprisonment.

-REGISTRATION OF PERSONS CARRYING ON CAPITAL MARKETS BUSINESS
+PART VII - REGISTRATION OF PERSONS CARRYING ON CAPITAL MARKETS BUSINESS